Canon 1300D vs 60D

 |Canon 70D« »||Y||stereo||mono||Y||-||mini||2.0||Y||-||-||Canon 70D|

 It is notable that the 1300D offers wifi support, while the 60D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Canon 60D (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1300D and the 60D have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the 1300D was followed by the Canon 2000D.

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Canon 60D?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1300D:

 - Better jpgs: Has a more modern image processing engine (DIGIC 4+ vs DIGIC 4).